2015 GENERAL TRACK RULES

 An official protest may be filed according to the protest procedure only by a Barrie Speedway registered driver.
 Protest shall be filed first at the pit gate and then given to any Barrie Speedway Tech Official or Track Director and must be in writing on the official protest form.
 Barrie Speedway reserves the right to inspect protestor’s vehicle.
 All decisions made by the Track Officials are FINAL.

 Technical protests may be made by registered drivers ONLY within their own class.
 All technical protests must be made to the respective Technical Directors on forms provided from the pit gate (where the funds will be held), with all the information required on the forms completed and the respective cash deposited at the Pit Gate.
+Officials have the right to deny any protest that they deem unjust, unreasonable or redundant.

 Protests must be made within 10 minutes of the time the checkered flag is displayed.
 No cars within the class are to be removed from the Speedway property within 15 minutes of the displayed checkered flag without the consent of Speedway Officials.